uber/crumb/README.md

 }
 ```

-This is a start, but this also needs to be registered somehow to a plugin manager upstream.
+The plugin implementation then needs to be registered into the plugin manager upstream.
 A Crumb
 extension can convey this information to consumers of the library by writing its
 location to Crumb and retrieving it on the other side.
 For this example, a custom `@Plugin`
 annotation is used to mark these translations implementations.